 After fourteen weeks the heads of the firm apparently realized that they didn't belong with the cotton garment group, and were helping fight other people's battles.
-In a heart-to-heart talk with Ted Rosenfeld, we convinced him that it was time he did something for himself.
+In a heart-toheart talk with Ted Rosenfeld, we convinced him that it was time he did something for himself.

 He agreed to sign a contract, on one condition - that the two copies of it be placed in escrow.
 This meant turning these over to a third party, trusted by both sides, who would put them in a safe deposit vault.
-I was satisfied that no matter where the contract might be, there was no danger of the old conditions being re-established months, and then could be renewed through negotiations.
-I asked Miss Loughlin what impressed her most at the A F of L convention.
+I was satisfied that no matter where the contract might be, there was no danger of the old conditions being re-established in the Rosenfeld factory; for after four months of education on the picketline, our strikers knew their business.